microsoft/mdatp-devicecontrol/deployable examples/README.md

 dc apply -u
 ```

-To delete the policies from Intune, first unassign the policies.
+To delete the policies from Intune
+1. Unassign the policies.
+2. Run `dc delete -u`

+This will delete all of objects created in Intun associated with the example.

-## Working with deployable examples
+## Creating a deployable examples

 The examples are initialized from a source Excel spreadsheet located in each examples `src` folder.
 When the example is initialized by running `dc init xlsx`, the following occurs: